A Functional Medicine Approach To Treating Crohn’s Disease

 Conventional treatments generally focus on addressing flare-ups through anti-inflammatory drugs, immunosuppressants, or even surgery, despite the fact Crohn’s is a recurring condition.

-Doctors who fail to take a holistic wellness approach to Crohn’s disease aren’t recognizing that every person reacts to interventions differently.
-This sets patients up for more side effects and flare-ups.
+Doctors who fail to take a holistic wellness approach to Crohn’s disease also aren’t recognizing that every person reacts to interventions differently.
+This can set patients up for more side effects and flare-ups.

 Helping a patient feel better in the short term without a plan for long-term gut health isn’t a sound approach, either.
 Functional medicine practitioners emphasize the idea that there is no one solution to how you go about healing your gut.

-By focusing on the whole person and promoting self-awareness, functional medicine empowers patients to manage Crohn’s in a sustainable way and improve their quality of life.
+By focusing on the whole person and promoting self-awareness and personal agency around health, functional medicine empowers patients to manage Crohn’s in a sustainable way and improve their digestive health and quality of life.

 In-Depth Lab Testing

-This includes blood work to check inflammatory markers and signs of nutrient deficiencies, food intolerances, and anemia.
+Blood work may be used to check inflammatory markers, autoantibodies, nutritional deficiencies, and kidney and liver function.
 You may also need a comprehensive stool analysis to evaluate digestive function and rule out infection.

-From there, your doctor may order X-rays, CT scans, MRIs, and procedures like a colonoscopy or endoscopy to get a bigger picture of the condition’s effects on your intestinal and colon health.
+From there, your doctor may order X-rays, CT scans, MRIs, and/or procedures like a colonoscopy or endoscopy to get a bigger picture of the condition’s effects on your intestinal and colon health.

 The goal is to individualize treatment based on those results and rule out other underlying issues that may be exacerbating your condition, such as gut dysbiosis or nutrient deficiencies.